ON THIS DAY 20 YEARS AGO: Chakras and Pages and Most Welcome Changes

 --UP NEXT: DEC.
 20, 2000: ON THIS DAY 20 YEARS AGO - Nadhra Rising, a Belly-Nerd in Home-Sewn Spangles.

---OR if you want to dive into more of my writing on Creativity, Healing and Artristy, you can find it all here:
+--OR: if you want to dive into more of my writing on Creativity, Healing, Storytelling, and Artistry, you can find it all here: